marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

         '''
 ```

-- This rule also demonstrates a few other features of Snakemake rule syntax
-- For example, if a specific input or output is needed from multiple options, they can be selected by index or [as an attribute](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#the-expand-function) by assigning names
-- Additionally, unlike in Nextflow, in Snakemake we can't directly capture terminal output, so we need to redirect it to a temporary file
+This rule also demonstrates a few other features of Snakemake rule syntax.
+For example, if a specific input or output is needed from multiple options, they can be selected by index or [as an attribute](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#the-expand-function) by assigning names.
+Additionally, unlike in Nextflow, in Snakemake we can't directly capture terminal output, so we need to redirect it to a temporary file.[^9] Fortunately, Snakemake workflows can mark outputs as `temp`, which are automatically deleted after all rules that use it as input are completed.

-  - Footnote: While each output file is uniquely identified by its combination of titles, making the genre information unnecessary, Snakemake requires that all wildcards in the input files of a rule are also used in its output files
+[^9]: While each output file is uniquely identified by its combination of titles, making the genre information unnecessary, Snakemake requires that all wildcards in the input files of a rule are also used in its output files.
-- Fortunately, Snakemake workflows can mark outputs as `temp`, which are automatically deleted after all rules that use it as input are completed

-- We're now ready to merge these temporary files, so as before we'll use `expand` to generate the literal file names that will kickstart the rule resolution order
-- The unique pairwise combinations themselves are easily create with the `combinations_with_replacement` function from Python's `itertools` module, though there is some additional massaging needed to separate the wildcard values into individual lists
+We're now ready to merge these temporary files, so as before we'll use `expand` to generate the literal file names that will kickstart the rule resolution order.
+The unique pairwise combinations themselves are easily create with the `combinations_with_replacement` function from Python's `itertools` module, though there is some additional massaging needed to separate the wildcard values into individual lists.

 ```python
 from itertools import combinations_with_replacement